roshia3/EcoQuest/README.md

-# EcoQuest 🌱: Path to a Green Future
+# EcoQuest 🌱: A Path to a Greener Future 🌎

 ### Problem & Opportunity
 🌎 **Problem:** Climate Change